wrapperband/FeathercoinWalletGuide/README.md

 If you wish to help or give support which can be as easy as becoming a forum  member and up voting a good post to becoming a moderator or helping develop or test new enhancements.

 The forum also contains threads of members experience, guides and details on developing external projects like starting a pool or developing a new app, exchange, web site or other novel use case.
+Once you post a "hello" message in New Users, you can post on the forum.

 #### The aims of the Feathercoin Wallet Guide